kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 ## Latency Based Routing

 ### Summary
-Latency Based Routing uses data to ensure UseCases meet their specified SLO.
+Latency Based Routing uses data to ensure LLMServices meet their specified SLO.

 ### Description
 Data collected from the model servers and data collected from the request is used to predict the time a request will take on a *specific* model server, and route in a way that will best satisfy the SLO of the incoming requests.